MacawNL/MvvmQuickCross/Readme.md

 ## Summary ##
 MvvmQuickCross is a lightweight cross-platform MVVM pattern to quickly build native Xamarin.iOS, Xamarin.Android, Windows Phone and Windows Store Apps with shared C# code.

-MvvmQuickCross accelerates development, also for a single platform app.
+MvvmQuickCross provides data binding for Android (and for iOS soon).
+It accelerates development, also for a single platform app.
 For cross-platform apps MvvmQuickCross increases code sharing.

 MvvmQuickCross aims to leave you in full control; it does not get in the way if you want to do some things differently, and you can simply extend it.